-THE OVERTURN CITIZENS UNITED ACT IS ONE STEP CLOSER TO THE NOVEMBER BALLOT
+GOVERNOR BROWN ALLOWS THE OVERTURN CITIZENS UNITED ACT TO BECOME LAW

-SACRAMENTO, CA: The California Assembly voted today to pass SB 254, The Overturn Citizens United Act in a 48 to 26 vote.
-The bill now goes to the California Senate.
-SB 254 would place a voter instruction on the November ballot that would ask Californians if their representatives should “use all of their constitutional authority… to overturn Citizens United v FEC and other applicable judicial precedents.”
+SACRAMENTO, CA: California Governor Edmund G. Brown announced that SB 254, authored by Senator Ben Allen (D-Santa Monica) and Mark Leno (D-San Francisco) — The Overturn Citizens United Act — will become law without his signature.
+SB 254 places a voter instruction on the November ballot that asks Californians if their representatives should “use all of their constitutional authority…to overturn Citizens United v.
+FEC and other applicable judicial precedents.”

-“People across the nation are rising up to call for a 28th Amendment to the US Constitution which will end the big money dominance of our elections and the fiction of corporations being treated as people with constitutional rights,” says John Bonifaz, the Co-Founder and President of Free Speech For People.
-“With today’s vote in the California Assembly, we are now one step closer to ensuring that the people of California will have their voices heard this November on this critical question of our time.
+“People across the nation are rising up to call for a 28th Amendment to the US Constitution which will end the big money dominance of our elections and the fiction of corporations being treated as people with constitutional rights,” said John Bonifaz, the Co-Founder and President of Free Speech For People.
+“With Governor Jerry Brown’s action today on SB 254, the people of California will have their voices heard this November on this critical question of our time.
 We the people, not corporations and big money interests, shall govern in America.”